 How credible the methods are is generally difficult to determine because few resource assessments using geologic approaches reveal many details of their assessment processes.
 Generally, more details are available for the assessments based on historical, extrapolative approaches; in addition, USGS makes available to the public its open-file reports and data.
 OTA did not attempt to review the extensive USGS backup information because of time and budget constraints.
-His-
+Historical approaches have been reviewed in a number of reports,26 and for the most part OTA chose to use these reports instead of conducting a totally independent review.